apisec-inc/apisec-scripts/python/README.md

        Script flow of execution: Script will regsiter a project if no project with that name exists and will finish there, no scanning will be trigger as auto-pilot jobs will trigger scans automatically.
                                  If a project exists with that name then it will update the project and trigger a scan.

-       Note!!!
-Script requires yq tool to be installed for working with yaml files and jq tool for working with json files.

        Syntax:        python3 apisec-python3-script.py --host "<host-url/IP>"                --username <apisec_username>     --password <apisec_password>   --project <project_name to register/update>   --openAPISpecFile   "<path-to-the-openApiSpec-json/yaml-file>"